filecoin-project/specs/content/glossary/_index.md

 ## Finality

-[Finality](expected_consensus#finality-in-ec) is a well known concept in blockchain environments and refers to the amount of time needed until having a reasonable guarantee that a transaction cannot be reversed or cancelled.
-It is measured in terms of delay, normally in epochs or rounds from the point when a transaction has been included in a block published onchain.
+[Finality](expected_consensus#finality-in-ec) is a well known concept in blockchain environments and refers to the amount of time needed until having a reasonable guarantee that a message cannot be reversed or cancelled.
+It is measured in terms of delay, normally in epochs or rounds from the point when a message has been included in a block published on-chain.

 ## `fr32`